 Ombudsman: An office in your state that works as an advocate on your behalf.
 They can answer questions if you have a problem or complaint and can help you understand what to do.
 The ombudsman's services are free.
-You can find more information about the Cal MediConnect Ombuds Program in Chapters 2 and 9 of this handbook.
+You can find more information about the Cal MediConnect Ombuds Program in Chapter Chapters 2, page 18 and 9, page 165 of this handbook.